hetu-script/hetu-script/README.md

 Hetu's grammar is almost same to typescript, except a few things:

 - Function is declared with 'fun'.
-- Variable declared with keyword 'def' or 'let' and without a type will be given a type if it has an initialization.
+- Variable declared with keyword 'let' or 'const' and without a type will be given a type if it has an initialization.

 ## Binding